Stuycs-K/lab11-stuyrim-5-jins-ngm/README.md

 # **PastryChef**
 - special: sugar
 - attack: make a pastry with raw eggs so that the opponent gets salmonella.
 They will then lose HP at every subsequent turn until they are healed by either a teammate or themself.
-- support: make a really good cake that cheers up a chosen teammate, increasing their HP and special
+- support: make a really good cake that cheers up a chosen party member (including themself), increasing their HP and special
 - special attack: if they have enough sugar, they can use their normal attack on multiple opponents
 - passive ability: when sugar is below 30%, their pastry also will also taste really bad, so the opponent loses some HP upon eating it in addition to contracting salmonella
 # **PrepChef**